kmcgillivray/pdxtipjar/README.md

-This is a simple [Gatsby](https://www.gatsbyjs.org/) site that pulls data from a Google Sheet.
-We encourage anyone who wants to set up their own site to clone this repo.
-We also welcome contributors to the pdxtipjar.com site.
-If you have any bugs or feature requests, go ahead and file an issue.
+This is a [Gatsby](https://www.gatsbyjs.org/) site that pulls data from a Google Sheet.
+Forked from [PDX Tip Jar](https://github.com/noahmanger/pdxtipjar).

-PDX Tip Jar is an all volunteer effort by [Jacqi Ko](https://jaxko.com) and [Noah Manger](https://github.com/noahmanger).
 If you haven't already, we encourage you to go tip someone in need!

 ## Developing